-Our business operations are subject to numerous risks and uncertainties, including those outside of our control, that could cause our actual results to be harmed, including risks regarding the following:

-- The COVID-19 pandemic, or other epidemic and pandemic diseases, could significantly disrupt our business. - We are early in our development efforts and all of our product candidates are in preclinical development or early stage clinical development.
-If we are unable to advance our product candidates through clinical development, obtain regulatory approval and commercialize one or more of our product candidates, our business will be materially adversely affected and we may never generate any product revenue. - The use of engineered IgM antibodies is a novel and unproven therapeutic approach and our development of IGM-2323, IGM-8444, IGM-7354, IGM-6268 and our discovery programs may never lead to a marketable product. - Clinical trials are expensive, time consuming and difficult to design and implement and may fail to demonstrate adequate safety and efficacy of our product candidates.
-Furthermore, the results of previous preclinical studies and clinical trials may not be predictive of future results, and the results of our current and planned clinical trials may not satisfy the requirements of the FDA or comparable foreign regulatory authorities or provide the basis for regulatory approval. - If clinical trials for our product candidates are prolonged, delayed or stopped, we may be unable to seek or obtain regulatory approval and commercialize our product candidates on a timely basis, or at all, which would require us to incur additional costs and delay our receipt of any product revenue. - If we experience delays or difficulties in the enrollment of patients in clinical trials, including as a result of competition for patients, we will be unable to complete these trials on a timely basis, if at all. - Our product candidates may have undesirable side effects that may delay or prevent marketing approval or, if approval is received, require them to be taken off the market, require them to include new safety warnings, contraindications or precautions, or otherwise limit their sales.
-No regulatory agency has made a determination that any of our product candidates are safe or effective for use by the general public for any indication. - We face significant competition from entities that have developed or may develop product candidates for the treatment of diseases that we are initially targeting, including companies developing novel treatments and technology platforms.
-If our competitors develop and market products that are more effective, safer or less expensive than our product candidates, our commercial opportunities will be negatively impacted. - The manufacturing of our product candidates is complex.
-We and our third-party manufacturers may encounter difficulties in production and supply shortages resulting from the COVID-19 pandemic may limit our access to raw materials and supplies needed to manufacture drug substances for our clinical trials.
-If we encounter any such difficulties, our ability to supply our product candidates for clinical trials or, if approved, for commercial sale, could be delayed or halted entirely. - We may not be successful in our efforts to use and expand our IgM platform to build a pipeline of product candidates. - Our future success depends on our ability to retain key executives and to attract, retain and motivate qualified personnel. - We have incurred significant losses since inception and anticipate that we will continue to incur losses for the foreseeable future.
-We have no products approved for commercial sale, and to date we have not generated any revenue or profit from product sales.
-We may never achieve or sustain profitability.
+ness operations are subject to numerous risks and uncertainties, including those outside of our control, that could cause our actual results to be including risks regarding the following: The COVID-19 pandemic, or other epidemic and pandemic diseases, could significantly disrupt our business.
+We are early in our development efforts and all of our product candidates are in preclinical development or early stage clinical development.
+If w are unable to advance our product candidates through clinical development, obtain regulatory approval and commercialize one or more of our product candidates, our business will be materially adversely affected and we may never generate any product revenue.
+The use of engineered IgM antibodies is a novel and unproven therapeutic approach and our development of our product candidates, IGM-2323, IGM-8444, IGM-7354, IGM-6268, and IGM-2644, and our discovery programs may never lead to a marketable product.
+Clinical trials are expensive, time consuming and difficult to design and implement and may fail to demonstrate adequate safety and efficacy of our product candidates.
+Furthermore, the results of previous preclinical studies and clinical trials may not be predictive of future results, and the results of our current and planned clinical trials may not satisfy the requirements of the FDA or comparable foreign regulatory authorities or provide the basis for regulatory approval.
+If clinical trials for our product candidates are prolonged, delayed or stopped, we may be unable to seek or obtain regulatory approval and commercialize our product candidates on a timely basis, or at all, which would require us to incur additional costs and delay our receipt of any product revenue.
+If we experience delays or difficulties in the enrollment of patients in clinical trials, including as a result of competition for patients, we will be unable to complete these trials on a timely basis, if at all.
+Our product candidates may have undesirable side effects that may delay or prevent marketing approval or, if approval is received, require them to be taken off the market, require them to include new safety warnings, contraindications or precautions, or otherwise limit their sales.
+No regulatory agency has made a determination that any of our product candidates are safe or effective for use by the general public for any indication.
+We face significant competition from entities that have developed or may develop product candidates for the treatment of diseases that we are initially targeting, including companies developing novel treatments and technology platforms.
+If our competitors develop and market products that are more effective, safer or less expensive than our product candidates, our commercial opportunities will be negatively impacted.
+The manufacturing of our product candidates is complex.
+We and our third-party manufacturers may encounter difficulties in production and supply chain shortages may limit our access to raw materials and other supplies.
+If we encounter any such difficulties, our ability to manufacture drug substances or supply our product candidates for preclinical studies or clinical trials or, if approved, for commercial sale, could be delayed or halted entirely.
+We may not be successful in our efforts to use and expand our IgM platform to build a pipeline of product candidates.
+Our future success depends on our ability to retain key executives and to attract, retain and motivate qualified personnel.
+26